Kirthi-Niharika/Projectwork2--Kidney-Disease-Image-Segmentation-Using-GAN-Model/README.md

-#KIDNEY DISEASE IMAGE SEGMENTATION USING GAN MODEL
+# KIDNEY DISEASE IMAGE SEGMENTATION USING GAN MODEL

-##Description
+## Description

-The project utilizes Generative Adversarial Networks (GANs) for precise segmentation of medical images, focusing on CT scans of the kidney.
+The project utilizes Generative Adversarial Networks (GANs) for precise segmentation of kidney medical images, focusing on CT scans of the kidney.
 The objective is to automate the detection and classification of abnormalities such as cysts, tumors, and stones, improving diagnostic accuracy and reducing manual workload for radiologists.

-##About
+## About

-Medical Image Segmentation using GANs is designed to enhance medical imaging analysis through deep learning techniques.
+Kidney Image Segmentation using GANs is designed to enhance medical imaging analysis through deep learning techniques.
 Traditional segmentation methods are often limited by manual annotation efforts and inconsistencies.
 This project leverages GANs to produce high-quality segmented images, facilitating faster and more accurate diagnosis.
 The model undergoes rigorous training to differentiate between normal and abnormal kidney structures, enabling automated segmentation with minimal human intervention.

-##Features
+## Features

 Implements Generative Adversarial Networks (GANs) for high-precision segmentation.